CraigWells/code-samples/get all combinations/README.md

 ## Background

 This one was created as just a bit of fun really.

 Challenges are often posted on the whiteboards at work.
 The challenge that inspired this code sample was:

 > Which two numbers when added together total 5?

-So I decided that the challenge must be a commutable task and wrote a small function that would loop through all of the numbers between zero and five, and display all of the combinations of two numbers that would equal 5 when added together.
+So I decided that the challenge must be a computable task and wrote a small function that would loop through all of the numbers between zero and five, and display all of the combinations of two numbers that would equal 5 when added together.

 ## Features
 - Returns every combination of two numbers that can be added together to equal the value of the first input parameter (integer).